Omi036/Omi036/README.md

 ![Banner](https://media.discordapp.net/attachments/1064596920133230642/1064650803404611584/banner3.png)

 ## 🙍‍♂️ About me
-I'm a self-taught developer in Spain focused on Computer Science for ~2 || ~3 years.
+I'm a self-taught developer in Spain focused on Computer Science for ~3 years.
+I was surrounded by computers my whole life, until I discovered the amazing world of programming at the age of 11 years old, making batch scripts in windows.
+Time later, I decided to learn how to "really" program... and ended up on python becoming my main hobby!
+All my friends find it stressful, however, I like having to develop work-around and invest time to solve a problem or a script error.

 ## 💻 Things I code with
 <p align="center">